char101/vim-nearest-complete-lua/README.md

 -----------
 ```

-# expand\_search

-When completion using '&iskeyword' does not produce any match, retry using the
-pattern from `expand_pattern`.
-This pattern creates a new search base if the
-initial search base is empty.

-# reduce\_search
+# alternative patterns

-When completion using '&iskeyword' does not produce any match, retry using the
+When completion using `&iskeyword` does not produce any match, uses patterns in
-pattern from `reduce_pattern`.
-This pattern is applied to the initial `base`.
+`g:nearest_complete_lua_alt_patterns` to search for a more specific base from
+previous base.

 For example, if `reduce_pattern` is set to `[a-zA-Z0-9]`: